 R offers a wide range of features to perform statistical analysis on a data set.
 So, whether you want to calculate the median of a range of data, or perform a standard deviation calculation, R has you covered.
 Here are a few of the main statistical concepts you should learn about:

 - Mean, median, mode, and range in R

 Data analysts develop hypotheses—proposed explanations for a trend—then use data to figure out whether their hypothesis does or does not exist.
 An essential part of working as a data analyst is being able to test hypotheses.
 Here are the main topics you should cover to master testing hypotheses:

 - Designing an experiment to prove a hypothesis

 - Assumptions associated with hypothesis testing

-There is a lot more you can do with R, but the topics we have discussed above cover the main concepts with which you will need to be familiar before you start building more complex projects using the R programming language.
+There is a lot more you can do with R. The topics we have discussed above cover the main concepts with which you need to know to get started with R.